 My artistic concerns are mainly around connectedness between people, ideas and things.
 My practice has a strong Earth references from the materials I use and because I make everything with my hands.
 My work has encompassed ideas around the mind and memory, language and feeling, around Macro/ Micro scale shifts, to the body’s relationship with the land and with time.

 A conversation with KyungMi, a dancer/ choreographer from Korea, brought up her idea of Ancient Future, which is a great way to visualise a response to the complexities of the contemporary world using plants and hand techniques from antiquity.

 My breakthrough into structural form was developed from finding Paruwhatitiri, Ghost Farts (!) , Basket Fungi, said by Maori to come from the underworld.
 My interest in baskets as objects and as metaphors, obviously connects with me with these extraordinary things which seem animal when first encountered.

 I live and work in Christchurch NZ but I have travelled around NZ a lot prior to moving here in 1995.
 If you’re interested in that story, read on-

 My Father’s family came to Christchurch in 1859, and Mum’s to Dunedin in the 1880’s, but I was born in Mangawhai /Wellsford in the North.
-My parents took us camping in remote places, and have me a love of sailing and swimming, of rocks and trees.
+My parents took us camping in remote places, and gave me a love of sailing and swimming, of rocks and trees.
 I began coming South when I was 16, and continued travelling a lot, living in different places until I found my home.
 These included the Hokianga, where I have family connections, Cambridge, Auckland, Motueka, Waiohine Gorge in the Wairarapa, Central Otago, and Dunedin, finally coming to Christchurch, where I feel most settled, and have lived since 1995.
 It was nice to discover family roots here in Christchurch from 100 years before my birth.